 Before The Reservation

 If you plan on camping during the busy season, after May long weekend to September, you want to have your dates locked down way in advance.
-Reservations are allowed to made up to four months in advance of your arrival date.
-For example, if you’re looking to book for Canada Day on July 1, you can make those reservations on March 1.
+Reservations are allowed to be made up to two months in advance of your arrival date.
+For example, if you’re looking to book for Canada Day on July 1, you can make those reservations on May 1.
 Reservations for the next day of inventory are made available at 7:00 AM.

-Group camping dates have a different timeline.
-If you’re looking to book a groupsite, these can be made 12 months in advance.
+Group camping dates (minimum 15 people or more) have different timelines.
+If you’re looking to book a group site, these can be made 12 months in advance.

 The maximum stay for most campgrounds is 2 weeks.
 If you plan on camping longer, you will have to go to another location.

 For the actual campsite in the campground, it’s important to know everything you want ahead of time.
 Some campsites are by amenities such as washrooms and water taps.
 Other campsites are larger and better for RVs while some are close to the water.
 Figure out what aspects of a site are important to you and scout out which spots at the campsite you would like.
-You can browse campsites by putting your provincial park and dates of choice into Discover Camping’s website.
+You can browse campsites by putting your provincial park and dates of choice into the new BC Parks reservation system.
 Be sure to pick a few in case some are taken when you are making a reservation.

-If you’re unfamiliar with the different type of site names (double site, standard site, etc.) check out the site name definitions here.
-It’s also important to know that there are limits to number of people per campground.
-1-4 adults or 8 people included children are allowed per one vehicle accessible campsite.
+If you’re unfamiliar with the different types of site names (double site, standard site, etc.) check out the site name definitions here.
+It’s also important to know that there are limits to the number of people per campground.
+1-4 adults (anyone 16 years or older) or 8 people including children are allowed per one vehicle accessible campsite.
 If you’re camping party is larger than this, you will have to book additional sites.

-You will also be required to have an account with BC Parks Discover Camping reservation service.
-To make things easier, set up your account ahead of time on the Discover Camping website here.
+You will also be required to have an account with BC Parks.
+To make things easier, set up your account ahead of time on the BC Parks website here.

 Making the Reservation

 If you have done everything I mentioned to get prepared, making the actual reservation is the easy part!
-Camping reservations are made on Discover Camping.
-The very front page will prompt you to enter your provincial park and dates selected.
+Camping reservations are made on the BC Parks camping website.
+The very front page will prompt you to enter your provincial park and the dates selected.